Everyone says to focus on the customer "pain" or "problem" but what if most

 they need a product.
 They work because they use stakes, not problems, they

-make the client the hero and they begin with change rather than pain
+make the client the hero and they begin with change rather than pain.
+Below

 I've summarised Andy Raskin's posts to understand how he helps build